PeirongShi/CanterburyCommuto/README.md

 8. Go to Credentials, where you will find your key stored.

 Caveat: Do not share your Google API key to the public.
 Your key is related to your billing account.
 If abused, high cost will be incurred.

+Once imported from CanterburyCommuto, the Overlap_Function will implement the main goal of this package.

+This function takes the csv file containing the GPS coordinates of route pairs and the API key as the necessary inputs.
+Other optional inputs are a threshold, a width, and a buffer distance, which are used for approximations.
+The function will first ask users about their willingness to have approximation in the overlaps.

+If you answer 'no', then the function will consider that an overlap starts from the first common point of a route pair and ends at the last common point.

+Otherwise, there are two types of approximation.

+The first type uses route segments before the first common point and after the last common point, since humans are free entities that can move around and decide to meet early or part later from the common points.
+Rectangles are created around the route segments before and after the common points.
+The intersection of the rectangle of the given width is evaluated.
+If the intersection area over the smaller rectangle area is larger than a certain threshold, the route segment pairs will be kept.
+The first and last overlapping nodes will be redetermined through these route pairs kept by the rectangle approximation.

+After selecting any of the two methods mentioned above, you will receive a follow-up question asking if you would like to obtain the information before and after the overlap, but this will lead to higher costs, as your API is called for more times.

+The second type of approximation uses a buffer, whose distance can be chosen by the user optionally.
+The intersection area of the buffers created along the two routes within a pair will be recorded.
+The ratios of the intersection over the two buffers will be

+If you have any question, feel free to write in the comment section.

+Thank you!

+Best regards,
+Peirong Shi